diagomike/nextjs-dashboard/README.md

 -push to github
 -setup a vercel account and link git repo for preview & deployment -create and like project to postgres db
--send db init data: seed
+-send db init data: seed (seed/route.ts): Route Handler